charleezychang/obs-notes/Angular/Change Detection.md

 }
 ```

+`this.cdr.detectChanges()`
+- runs the CD cycle for the current component and children component immediately
 `this.cdr.markForCheck()`
 - behind the scene, calls `markViewDirty()`
 - does not trigger change detection, just marks the component as dirty for the next change detection cycle